Security & Trust

 1. What We Access (and Why)

-We Access:
+We access:

-- Emails in your spam/junk folders only:
+- Emails in spam/junk folders only:

 - Gmail: messages labeled

-SPAM - Outlook / Microsoft 365: folders named "Junk Email" or "Junk"
+SPAM - Outlook/Microsoft 365: folders named "Junk Email" or "Junk"

 - Gmail: messages labeled